nilovelez/intentionally-blank/readme.txt

 = Is this a joke? =

 Nope.
-It's a fully functional 8Kb theme.
+It's a fully functional and tiny theme.
 And it's really cool.

 = Is it safe for production? =